 We also want our patients to be informed about podiatric problems and treatments, because informed patients make better decisions about their health and well being.
 That is why we’ve included an extensive section on this web site covering the full array of topics associated with podiatry and podiatric diagnoses and treatments.
 We encourage you to look through these pages whenever you have an interest or concern about your feet.

 Haglund's Deformity (also known as pump bump or retrocalcaneal bursitis) is a painful enlargement on the back of the heel bone that becomes irritated by shoes.
 It normally appears as a red, painful, and swollen area in the back of the heel bone.
-Women tend to develop the condition more than men because of irritation from rigid heel counters in shoes that rub up and down on the back of the heel bone.
+Women tend to develop the condition more than men because of irritation from rigid heel counters in shoes (the piece of leather forming the back of a shoe) that rub up and down on the back of the heel bone.

 Changing shoes, soaking feet, and anti-inflammatory medications often mitigate the symptoms of this problem.
 Note: Please consult your physician before taking any medications.